 Ollague Volcano, Potosi

 Sulphur mines used to operate on upper western and southern flanks and were serviced by a road which reached 5650 m elevation.
 It is one of the highest (if not the highest) roads in the world.
-It has been descended by mountain bike .
+It has been used to descend on mountain bikes.

 3 youthful-looking silicic lava flows were employed after the collapse, but are probably still older than the last glaciations about 11,000 years ago.